Workplace, Scaffolding, and Industrial Accident Attorneys

 Wear proper protective equipment at all times.

-Double-check to make sure store all materials are stored safely and securely.
+Double-check to make sure all materials are stored safely and securely.

 Have proper signage to warn workers of dangers.
-Much is this is covered by law.
+Much of this is covered by law.

 Employee wellness and injury prevention programs are also mandated at many jobs.
 These programs have been shown to create safer workplaces.